BjornMelin/grammarly-mcp/README.md

 - **UI Dependency**: Browser Use uses natural-language element discovery, not fixed CSS selectors.
 Grammarly UI changes may break automation.
 - **Text Length Limits**: Very long texts may exceed Browser Use or Claude context limits.
 Consider chunking in your MCP host logic.
 - **Rate Limits**: Browser Use Cloud and Grammarly may have usage limits.
 Monitor your quotas.
+- **Progress notifications**: The server uses the public progress-token accessor when available in `@modelcontextprotocol/sdk` (expected in versions ≥ 1.25.x) and falls back to a guarded private `_meta` read on older SDKs.

 ---